jksinamo/sampleCode/Hyperlink Analysis/README.md

 OK

 ## How to easily run this?
-- Download the zip of the entire repo
+- Download the zip from [main page](https://github.com/jksinamo/sampleCode/)
-- Make sure you have chrome browser in your computer and four chromedrivers to the version of your chrome browser, I have included them in the folder (if your chrome browser is ver.
-83, you don't need to download them).
-Other versions available at:https://chromedriver.chromium.org/.
-You can download one and duplicate/copy-paste them 4 times (current limit) and rename them chromedrivers1 .... chromedrivers4 and put it in the Hyperlink Analysis folder you downloaded from this repo
+- Unzip the zip file
-- Open terminal / command prompt and browse into the Hyperlink Analysis folder
+- Open terminal / command prompt and browse into the unzipped folder
+- Install required packages -> run this in your shell : pip install -r requirements.txt
-- type: python MainWindow.py
+- Now, run : python MainWindow.py
 - A window for the app will appear, you can try few settings for webcrawling.
 Enjoy!

 ## Overview